 Soft Skill No. 2: Persuasiveness

 The latest idea, the most innovative product, the best service: All of this does not bring a company to the top if others are not convinced of it!
-Therefore, persuasiveness is an important soft skill in companies – especially in the sales area or as a leader.
+Therefore, persuasiveness is an important soft skill in companies – especially in sales or as a leader.

 Learning Persuasiveness

-Persuasiveness as a soft skill is not a single competence but includes many components:
+Persuasiveness as a soft skill is not a single competence, but includes many components:

 The fundamental knowledge, for example, about didactics and conversation management